staysail/nova-gobee/Go-Bee.novaextension/README.md

 - Some things that should be code actions are not.

+- Symbol queries can wind up returning some rather specious results.
+They will appear at the end of the results.
+This seems to be an issue with _gopls_.

+- _gopls_ sometimes appears to crash during start up -- perhaps if restarting the extension too quickly.
+Please let us know if you run into this.
+(Restarting the server manually should work.)

 ## 🌐 Localizations 🌐

 If you'd like to help with localizing this extension, please submit an issue or